pachyderm/docs-content/staging/learn/glossary/pipeline-inputs.md

 ---
 # metadata #
 title: Pipeline Inputs
-description: Learn about the concept of a pipeline input.
+description: Learn about the concept of a pipeline input, which is the source of the data that the pipeline reads and processes.
 date:
 # taxonomy #
 tags: